zammad/zammad-org/src/sr/get-started/installation/docker.md

 To adjust the stack and settings, use [Docker specific environment variables](/en/reference/environment-variables).

-## How to Run Commands in the Stack
+## How to run commands in the stack

 Execute commands in your Docker stack by calling `rails` or `rake` via one of the following methods by using `bundle exec`.